Greenhouse effect: Role in climate change

 Earth's rate of heating (graph) is a result of factors which include the enhanced greenhouse effect.

+Non-linear growth in the global warming effect of accumulating long-lived greenhouse gases contributed to economic damages over a 60-year period estimated to be over five times as large as that of a 30-year period (shown in chart).
+A Nature article estimated future damages from past emissions to be at least an order of magnitude larger than historical damages from the same emissions.

 Strengthening of the greenhouse effect through additional greenhouse gases from human activities is known as the enhanced greenhouse effect.
 As well as being inferred from measurements by ARGO, CERES and other instruments throughout the 21st century, this increase in radiative forcing from human activity has been observed directly, and is attributable mainly to increased atmospheric carbon dioxide levels.